DominicH247/bbc-recipe-scraper/README.md

 HOST_PORT
 DATABASE_NAME
 ```
-I typically use Direnv and add the environment variables to .envrc file at the project root like so:
+I typically use Direnv and add the environment variables to .envrc file at the project root. e.g.
 ```
 export MONGO_USER=mongoadmin
 export MONGO_PASSWORD=supersecure